zwets/kcst/README.md

 * Install

-  There is no need to install `khc` in a specific place, only that for `kcst` to find it, `khc` must be on PATH or in kcst's bin directory.
+  There is no need to install `khc` in a specific place, only that for `kcst` to find it, `khc` must be on PATH or in the same directory as `kcst`.

       # Symlink bin/khc to the compiled binary src/khc
       # Note: if you cloned the repository, this link will already be present